 How did the caravans go?

-Clearly passing through the Tien Shan and Pamir-Alai mountains were not easy.
+Clearly passing through the Tien Shan and Pamir-Alai mountains was not easy.
 Caravans and merchants struggled to overcome mountain trails and passes.
 Camels moved slowly about 25-30 km per day.
 No more than 300-350 kilograms of cargo could be loaded onto one camel.
 Caravans were very long, in some up to 10,000 pack animals.
 The local infrastructure for the adoption of caravans gradually prepared.
 Bridges, roads, caravanserai, cities-Dzhul, Suyab, Navekat, Balasagun, Barskoon, Tash-Rabat, Osh, Uzgen.
 In the 7-8th century, the city of Suyab was famous, it became a commercial and cultural center.
 According to research, many peoples with different cultures and religions lived in Suyab.
 The city of Mersmenda in the Osh region was famous in the 9-10th century, where the best rhodium, sabers, iron, swords sold there.

 They exported horses, sheep, camels, leather, wool, bark, and furs from nomads.
 Also, there are silver vessels, implements, turquoise, mercury, gold, and silver.
 Bought over medicinal plants, nuts, glue, craft products.
 Of course, they brought silk, fabrics, mirrors, china, jewelry, glass, and vessels made of silver.

 In the 8th century, the first Turkic money appeared, a copper circle with a hole in the center, it is believed that they cast in the city of Suyab.

 The Mongol invasion in the 13th century, the geographical discoveries in the 14th century rapidly led to the decline of trade along the Silk Road.